DataDog/integrations-core/docker_daemon/README.md

 #### Alpine Linux based container

-Our standard Docker image is based on Debian Linux, but as of version 5.7 of the Datadog Agent, we also offer an [Alpine Linux][12] based image.
+The standard Docker image is based on Debian Linux, but as of version 5.7 of the Datadog Agent, we also offer an [Alpine Linux][12] based image.
 The Alpine Linux image is considerably smaller in size than the traditional Debian-based image.
 It also inherits Alpine's security-oriented design.

 To use the Alpine Linux image, simply append `-alpine` to the version tag.
 For example: